"Learning is the only thing the mind never exhausts, never fears and never regrets." -Leonardo de Vinci

 📣 Financial Aid Deadlines

-Applications for the upcoming school year open 1 October every year.
-Financial Aid, determined by your college campus, is awarded on first-come, first-served basis.
+Applications for the upcoming school year open October 1 every year.
+Financial aid, determined by your college campus, is awarded on a first-come, first-served basis.

 Texas Application for State Financial Aid (TASFA), State financial aid priority deadline: January 15.
 For more information, visit: